WasmEdge/WasmEdge/docs/book/en/src/extend/plugin/externref.md

 }
 ```

-Assume that the above host function is added into an import object `ImpObj`, and the `ImpObj` is register into a VM context `VMCxt`.
+Assume that the above host function is added into the module instance `HostMod`, and the `HostMod` is registered into a VM context `VMCxt`.
 Then users can instantiate the Wasm module:

 ```cpp